GetStream/Winds/README.md

 **Stream**

 Stream handles the feed personalization and storage.
 Accounts are free up to 3 million feed updates and handle personalization (machine learning) for up to 100 users.
-Signup at [getstream.io](https://getstream.io/) and visit the [dashboard](https://getstream.io/dashboard/) to get your credentials
+Get started at [getstream.io](https://getstream.io/) and visit the [dashboard](https://getstream.io/dashboard/) to get your credentials

 **Email (optional)**